furqan41/RT_1-ASSIGNMENT_2/README.md

 ## Interface
 This  node represent the iterface of the project to user it communicates with both the nodes, server and controller.
-It get the input by the terminal and sends a request to the server, which will provide a response still to the UI node
+It get the input by the terminal and sends a request to the server, which will provide a response still to the Interface node

    char key = 'r'; // Initialize the variable key